National Science Foundation

 Grant in 2020

 ThruPore Technologies Inc., established in 2012 and based in Bear, Delaware, specializes in the development and production of porous carbon support structures for industrial catalysts.
-The company manufactures heterogeneous catalysts in pellet and powder forms, initially focusing on palladium on carbon reactions.
+The company manufactures heterogeneous catalysts in both pellet and powder forms, with a focus on palladium on carbon reactions.
 ThruPore's products cater to clients in the precious metal catalysts, carbon-only catalysts, fuel cell, and battery materials industries, offering superior catalysts that enhance dispersion and improve end product refinement.

 Benanova